-We talk to a good cross section of the global FX market each week.
-It is a very competitive space and as always, the old adage holds true: “It is easier to hold onto a customer, than find a new one.”
-But as COVID-19 has taken face-to-face networking off the table, the spotlight is firmly on exactly what FX customers are getting from their banks…and there are a lot of deer in that spotlight.
+We talk to a good cross-section of the global FX market each week.
+It is a very competitive space and as always, the old adage holds true: “It is easier to hold onto a customer than find a new one.”
+But as COVID-19 has taken face-to-face networking off the table, the spotlight is firmly on exactly what FX customers are getting from their banks…and there is a lot of deer in that spotlight.

 While banks still have a hold over some clients through the provision of debt facilities, currency brokers have made big in-roads into what has previously been seen as the banks’ market share.
 It’s now not unusual for customers to have both a bank and currency broker supporting their FX strategy.

 And while this sounds ideal, for most FX customers it effectively adds to the admin load – particularly if they can’t all securely access the same or share information.
 COVID has also meant most banks and currency brokers must rely on heightened customer service and more competitive pricing – as opposed to networking – to keep their customers’ business.
 But lockdown has made building those customer relationships a whole lot harder.

 Even harder to keep FX customers

 In a recent Hedgebook survey of leading UK, European and US banks we learnt how much they are missing that in-person interaction with customers.
 It is certainly harder to build a new FX customer relationship without face-to-face contact.

 But while new business is hard to win – stopping the churn of existing customers is proving even harder.
 That COVID induced spotlight has given customers the chance to look around.
 Now, more than ever before, you need to offer something different to your competitors.
 And that is usually where Hedgebook enters the conversation.